Rpg

 Fast Character is particularly valuable for convention games, introductory sessions for new players, or one-shot adventures where character creation time would cut into limited gameplay time.
 Many DMs keep a folder of Fast Character sheets on hand as backup options for drop-in players or TPK situations.

-The pre-generated characters follow optimization best practices, ensuring even players unfamiliar with the system will have effective characters.
-The clear layout makes the sheets accessible even to first-time players, with essential information highlighted and less-used details appropriately de-emphasized.
+The pre-generated characters follow sensible build practices, ensuring even players unfamiliar with the system will have effective characters.
+The clear layout makes the sheets accessible even to first-time players, with essential information highlighted and less-used details appropriately de-emphasised.

 Pros: